-To Lebanon, t = 1
+Lebanon, t = 1

-• $p_1 = (a, b, c)$ : Rail transport from farms to a storage facility in Ukraine and to a Black Sea port in Ukraine, then maritime transport to Lebanon.
+• $p_1 = (a, b, c)$ : Rail transport from farms to a storage facility in Ukraine, rail transport from the storage facility to a Black Sea port in Ukraine, and maritime transport to Lebanon, all in the first period.

-• $p_2 = (d, e, f, g)$ : Rail transport from farms to Moldova, to a storage facility in Moldova, and to a Black Sea port in Romania, then maritime transport to Lebanon.
+• $p_2 = (d, e, f, g)$ : Rail transport from farms to Moldova, rail transport to a storage facility in Moldova, rail transport from the storage facility to a Black Sea port in Romania, and maritime transport to Lebanon, all in the first period.

-To Egypt, t = 1
+Egypt, t = 1

-• $p_3 = (a, b, h)$ : Rail transport from farms to a storage facility in Ukraine and to a Black Sea port in Ukraine, then maritime transport to Egypt.
+• $p_3 = (a, b, h)$ : Rail transport from farms to a storage facility in Ukraine, rail transport from the storage facility to a Black Sea port in Ukraine, and maritime transport to Egypt, all in the first period.

-• $p_4 = (d, e, f, i)$ : Rail transport from farms to Moldova, to a storage facility in Moldova, and to a Black Sea port in Romania, then maritime transport to Egypt.

-To Lebanon and Egypt, t = 2
+• $p_4 = (d, e, f, i)$ : Rail transport from farms to Moldova, rail transport to a storage facility in Moldova, rail transport from the storage facility to a Black Sea port in Romania, and maritime transport to Egypt, all in the first period.
+Lebanon and Egypt, t = 2

-Paths $p_5$ , $p_6$ , $p_7$ , and $p_8$ are the same as the first four paths, respectively, but all in the second period and with links denoted with a'.
+Paths $p_5$ , $p_6$ , $p_7$ , and $p_8$ are the same as the first four paths, respectively, but all in the second period and with links denoted with a '.

-Paths with Storage Links Joining the Two Periods
+Paths with Storage Links Joining First and Second Periods